quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 The load balancer MUST NOT make the routing behavior dependent on any bits in the first octet of the QUIC packet header, except the first bit, which indicates a long header.
-All other bits are QUIC version-dependent and intermediaries would cannot build their design on version-specific templates.
+All other bits are QUIC version-dependent and intermediaries cannot base their design on version-specific templates.

 There are situations where a server pool might be operating two or more routing algorithms or parameter sets simultaneously.
 The load balancer uses the first